xavenna/stellar-enigma/README.md

 ## Build:
+Build dependencies:
+SFML, json11.
+Links with install instructions are in the credits section.
+On Linux, just install libsfml-dev and libjson11-1-dev from your package manager

 stellar-enigma builds are tested on linux; The makefile may require tweaking to work on other operating systems.
 An option to build stellar as a static/dynamic library will be available eventually.